 And the Samba version of the VW Bus is the most transformative of the family.
 So if seven of you want to hop aboard, I’ll open that giant sunroof, take you for a ride, and tell you how that came to be.
 It’s going to be leisurely and a bit noisy, as any ride in an old VW bus inevitably is.
 Will you be transformed?
 Well, if not, at least the views will be good.

 Opposites attract (me).
 Nature seeks balance.
-And variety is the spice of cars, food, and sex (unless, perhaps, you’re from the Midwest).
+And variety is the spice of cars, food, and sex.
 Accordingly, the VW Deluxe Micro Bus (“Samba”) should have been my second Curbside Classic ever, as the polar opposite and balance to the first, a 1972 Cadillac Coupe DeVille.
 The two are truly the ying and yang of the automotive universe.
 And I love them both.

 I knew exactly which VW bus I wanted to write up: a daily-driver white-over-green Samba piloted by a proud young dad, usually transporting a gaggle of sun-splashed kids and their friends.
 For years, it danced gaily through our neighborhood to its distinctive rhythm of frantic shifts and blower howl.